Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddFieldApp.rst

 Download Icon :file:`icon.png`
 ``````````````````````````````

-The Peek mobile interface has a home screen with apps on it, this icon will be the
+The Peek field interface has a home screen with apps on it, this icon will be the
 tutorial plugins app icon.

 .. image:: TutorialExampleIcon.png